usc-sail/ggs_driving/README.md

-# ggs_physio_ts
+## Segmentation Algorithms for Physiological Time Series

-Segmentation Algorithms for Physiological Time Series
+Applying GGS to physio- and bio-signals.